 Are you dreaming of having the best white Christmas in Europe?
 Are you wondering which are the best cities in Europe for Christmas?

 Experiencing a European White Christmas, is on the bucket list for so many of us based in the Southern Hemisphere.
-Who doesn’t want to experience the magic of a winter white Christmas, the lights, the snow, the markets, the beauty.
+Who doesn’t want to experience the magic of a winter white Christmas and all of the Christmas in Europe traditions.

 We then took the cable car up the Nordkette and spent the whole day at 6,250ft playing in the snow and sipping hot chocolate while enjoying the views.
 It was the best Christmas present we could ask for!

 Back in Innsbruck, we visited the markets (truly some of the top Christmas markets in Europe), walked under humongous Swarovski crystals, tried to spot all the fairy tale characters decorating the streets and warmed ourselves up with steaming cups of mulled wine.

 Of course, eating is an important activity at any Christmas market, so we also took care to stuff our faces with delicacies like roasted chestnuts and hot doughnuts with Sauerkraut.

 As for accommodation, I recommend you to find a hotel in the Innenstadt because you’ll be within walking distance of all the attractions, including the Nordkette Cable Car station.
 Bonus points if you book a room with views of the Alps (it shouldn’t be difficult!).